 The gardener will be busy this month, and find that the available hours to work bear no relation to the amount of work that needs to be done.
 That is the hallmark of the June garden.

-In the Northern Hemisphere, we officially transition in June from the spring garden to the summer garden with the longest night of the year — the Summer Solstice– falling in the late hours of Sunday, June 20th.
+In the Northern Hemisphere, we officially transition in June from the spring garden to the summer garden with the longest night of the year — the Summer Solstice– falling on Wednesday, June 21st.

-Fireflies began to appear at Oldmeadow at the end of April this year, which was a new record for us, but by the Solstice, it will appear as if the trees are decked with flickering Christmas lights to the tips of their eighty foot frames.
+Fireflies began to appear at Oldmeadow in mid-April this year, which was, again, a new record for us, but by the Solstice, it will appear as if the trees are decked with flickering Christmas lights to the tips of their eighty foot frames.
 The return of these miraculous insects each year signals summer for so many in warm, humid regions of the Northern Hemisphere.
 Here in this moist stream valley, the evening show is breathtaking.

-A gorgeous spring without too much heat/cold punishment was very welcome this year, and I admit I was surprised as we already enjoyed one of the longest and most beautiful springs last year in 2020, and can we really be that lucky?
+Though it has been dry, a gorgeous spring without too much heat/cold punishment has been very welcome this year.
 A period of April/May drought has given way to a bit more rain – so I am trepidatious, but grateful.

 “I should have planted that!” for the June garden